We just opened fourth great exhibition of this year: Diaspora, with Kevin Morrow: see the Youtube clip for an impression.

 Gaelle Pelachaud (France) came to work on the preparation of her exhibition in Évora (April 2018) and on her artist book on storks.
 She met Maria Sarmento, the poet who will contribute, both on the book and the exhibition.
 Gaelle also established a contact with a publisher from Évora who offered to edit and publish her book.

 In the following updates of this newsletter attention will be paid to the residents in September: Kirsten Beets and Lucy Stuart-Clark (painters; South Africa), Istvan Kovacs (visual artist; Hungary) with partner Zsuzsa Szalai, Kevin Morrow (sculptor; USA), Sherry Wiggins (multi media; USA), Mathew Manowski (sound artist; USA), Megan Roberts (Musician; USA), Raymond Girardo (sound artist, USA) and Stella Whalley (visual artist; UK).

 Also good to know:

 Jonathan Roson (Australia, currently living and working in London) was a resident in 2013 and 2014.
 He made lots of works in marble: see also his page of this website.
-From 28th of July until 25th of August several of the works can be seen at the DreamSpace Gallery (3 Dufferin Street, London, EC1Y 8NA).
+His work can now bee seen in the DreamSpace Gallery (3 Dufferin Street, London, EC1Y 8NA).